Delt06/di-framework/README.md

 Additionally, all the resolved/not resolved dependencies are displayed.

 ## "Unused" code stripping
-The plugin was verified to work with `Managed Stripping Level` set to `Low`.
+- The plugin was verified to work with `Managed Stripping Level` set to `Low`.
+- A `link.xml` file in the `DI` folder root prevents the default Unity assembly (`Assembly-CSharp`) from stripping.
+- If you use assembly definitions in your code, you should create extra `link.xml` files to ensure nothing would get stripped.
-In case of any problems related to code stripping, refer to the [official manual](https://docs.unity3d.com/Manual/ManagedCodeStripping.html).
+- In case of any problems related to code stripping, refer to the [official manual](https://docs.unity3d.com/Manual/ManagedCodeStripping.html).

 ## Notes
 - Developed with Unity 2019 LTS